Json-To-String/AliceO2/README.md

-# AliceO2
+## AliceO2
-My version of my alice o2 code
+My version of the alice o2 code